Ecwid/ecwid-api-docs/includes/_store_profile.md

 Field | Type | Description
 ----- | ---- | -----------
-handlingFee | \<*HandlingFee*\> | Handling fee settings
+handlingFee | \<*HandlingFee*\> | Handling fee settings shippingOrigin | \<*ShippingOrigin*\> | Shipping origin address.
+If matches company address, company address is returned.
+Available in read-only mode only shippingOptions | Array \<*ShippingOption*\> | Details of each shipping option present in a store. **For public tokens enabled methods are returned** only.
+Available in read-only mode only

 #### HandlingFee
 *System Settings → Shipping → Handling Fee*